The Lunch ProEst. 2020 · The Lunch Pro since 2023

 Meal Prep Strategy: Make a double batch of the sauce ahead and store it in a jar in the fridge for up to a week.
 Chop the vegetables the night before, then refrigerate them in a covered bowl.
 Weeknight dinner becomes a 15-minute affair.

-Complete the Meal: This keto chicken stir fry is part of a broader world of low-carb Chinese cooking.
-Our keto Chinese meals guide has everything you need to build a full week of takeout-inspired lunches without the carb hit.
+Complete the Meal: Pack the stir-fry separately from your cauliflower rice and combine at the office to keep the textures right.
+This keto chicken stir fry is also part of a broader world of low-carb Chinese cooking, and our keto Chinese meals guide has everything you need to build a full week of takeout-inspired lunches without the carb hit.

 Keto Chicken Stir-Fry FAQs